Los Angeles Children's Chorus: Tours

 LACC holds an all-choir retreat in the autumn, with time dedicated for workshops, combined rehearsals, individual rehearsals, and recreation.
-Intermediate Choir takes a weekend tour every spring, traveling to cities throughout the western United States to visit and perform with many other children's choirs.
-Apprentice Choir and Preparatory Choir enjoy a day trip in the spring to visit and perform with other children's choirs.
+Intermediate Choir takes a weekend tour every spring, traveling to cities in the western United States to visit and perform with many other children's choirs.
+Apprentice Choir and Preparatory Choir take a day trip in the spring to visit and perform with other children's choirs.